 To keep it from freezing, you can run system cleaning software and do it regularly.

 This would optimize your computer by clearing unwanted and unnecessary files.
 You’ll ultimately reduce the stress placed on your RAM and CPU.

 The larger your software requirements get, the harder it gets for your old computer hardware to keep up with the task.

 So replacing hardware components like graphics cards and RAM might be necessary.
-Insufficient RAM is the usual culprit, so people always upgrade the top piece of hardware before buying a new computer altogether.
+Insufficient RAM is the usual culprit, so people always upgrade the top hardware before buying a new computer.